MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 ## Provide object names

 The first thing you'll do in creating an AI Builder object detection model is provide the names of the items you want to detect.
-You can provide up tp 500 object names per model.
+You can provide up to 500 object names per model.

 There are two ways to provide object names: